The Complete Stripe Nonprofit Guide For Fundraising & Donations

 If Stripe sounds a little too technical for your nonprofit, or it just doesn’t fit your money-raising strategy, there are alternatives.

-- Square: If you’re looking for an alternative third-party processor, especially one that excels at handling in-person transactions, you may want to consider Square.
+- Square: If you’re looking for an alternative third-party processor, especially one that excels at handling in-person transactions, you may want to consider Square for nonprofits.
 Square doesn’t offer discounted rates, but it does come with a robust set of donation options and a powerful suite of business productivity software.
 Square charges 2.9%+$0.30 for online transactions and 2.6%+$0.10 for in-person transactions.
+Get started with Square Payments here.

 Is Stripe Payments Right For Your Nonprofit Organization?